khanhnhan1512/Final-Project-DS-Programming/README.md

     - 📝 After investigate by plotting and analyzing her songs, we come to the conclusion:

-        1. Taylor Swift is **versatile artist**: perform several genres of music and perform them well
+        1. Taylor Swift is **versatile artist**: perform several genres of music and perform them well.

-        2. `Blank Space` is the most popular songs of her
+        2. `Blank Space` is the most popular songs of her.

-        3. The **average streams** of her songs is remarkable compare to other famous artists
+        3. The **average streams** of her songs is remarkable compare to other famous artists.

-        4. The `released day`, `released month` are factor that we need to consider as many artists choosed this date to released his/her song(include Taylor)
+        4. The `released day`, `released month` are factor that we need to consider as many artists choosed this date to released his/her song (include Taylor).

         5. The way Taylor compose her songs is diverse, some songs are high in one properties but low other properties.
 However, that song still can reach us in some way.

-        6. Her songs' rank are very high in multiple platform(Spotify, Apple, Deezer).
-Most of them are in top 10 and some of them are in Top 1
+        6. Her songs' rank are very high in multiple platform (Spotify, Apple, Deezer).
+Most of them are in top 10 and some of them are in Top 1.

-        7. Average song of playlists of all of her songs are also very high(in Top 5 songs)
+        7. Average song of playlists of all of her songs are also very high (in Top 5 songs).

 - 📌 Best factors that we can find from Taylor Swift's best songs: